What are Trade Orders?

 For more complicated market orders, a trade will execute at the best consecutive available prices.
 Let’s take our example further and say that 500 shares of company A are to be purchased in a market order.
 The order book at trade time is as follows:

-Since 500 shares are not available at the best ask price, the trade will execute continuously until 500 shares at met at the best available price.
-In this example, the total order price will be approximately $101,000.
+Since 500 shares are not available at the best ask price, the trade will execute continuously until 500 shares are met at the best available price.
+In this example, the total order price will be approximately $101,142.50.
 The average market order price for this trade order will be $202.29.

 After these trade orders are executed, the book will update and clear the top three rows.
 The new order book will have the remaining 50 shares at $203.10, plus all other higher ask prices.